beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 (my_env) C:\Users\Username>
 ```

-Then, you can check what packages have been already installed within your environment using:
+Check what packages have been already installed within your environment by entering:

 ```conda
 conda list my_env